stephensl/RB139/study_guide/sg_full.md

   - Defer some implementation code to method invocation time.
     - Provides flexibility for method user to refine behavior of the method according to use case without making any changes to the method implementation.
-    - Offers increased utility through generic behavior that may be specialized at invocation time based on the block.
+    - Offers increased utility through generic behavior that may be specialized at invocation time via the block.

   - Sandwich code: before and after
     - Perform before action, yield to block, perform after action.